EMarquez7/Examen-1/README.md

 ### **Objective:**
-The objective is to obtain useful insights as $E(V)$, Probabilities and other useful insights based on simulations from a given set of rules or data.<br>
+The objective is to obtain useful insights as $E(V)$, Probabilities and other decision making tools based on simulations from a known environment or data.<br>
-*The instructions, source code for indiv. solutions and their output is contained in the main notebook:* [Simulations.ipynb](https://github.com/EstebanMqz/MonteCarlo-Simulations/blob/main/MC-Simulations.ipynb)
+The processes followed are visualized at [Simulations.ipynb](https://github.com/EstebanMqz/MonteCarlo-Simulations/blob/main/MC-Simulations.ipynb)

 ### **Contributors:**
 ![GitHub Logo](https://github.com/EstebanMqz.png?size=30)